bentoml/BentoML/docs/source/quickstart.rst

           return self.artifacts.model.predict(df)

-The `bentoml.api` and `DataframeHandler` here tells BentoML, that following by it, is the service API callback function, and `pandas.Dataframe` is its expected input format.
+The :code:`bentoml.api` and :code:`DataframeHandler` here tells BentoML, that following by it, is the service API callback function, and :code:`pandas.Dataframe` is its expected input format.

-The `bentoml.env` decorator allows user to specify the dependencies and environment settings for this prediction service.
+The :code:`bentoml.env` decorator allows user to specify the dependencies and environment settings for this prediction service.
 Here we are creating the prediction service based on a scikit learn model, so we add it to the list of pip dependencies.

-Last but not least, `bentoml.artifact` declares the required trained model to be bundled with this prediction service.
-Here it is using the built-in `SklearnModelArtifact` and simply naming it 'model'.
-BentoML also provide model artifact for other frameworks such as `PytorchModelArtifact`, `KerasModelArtifact`, `FastaiModelArtifact`, and `XgboostModelArtifact` etc.
+Last but not least, :code:`bentoml.artifact` declares the required trained model to be bundled with this prediction service.
+Here it is using the built-in :code:`SklearnModelArtifact` and simply naming it 'model'.
+BentoML also provide model artifact for other frameworks such as :code:`PytorchModelArtifact`, :code:`KerasModelArtifact`, :code:`FastaiModelArtifact`, and :code:`XgboostModelArtifact` etc.

 Saving a versioned BentoService bundle
 --------------------------------------

-Next, we train a classifier model with Iris dataset, and pack the trained model with the BentoService `IrisClassifier` defined above:
+Next, we train a classifier model with Iris dataset, and pack the trained model with the BentoService :code:`IrisClassifier` defined above:

 .. code-block:: python